Back to top

 Product & Services

-The Premium Run is Microsynth Seqlab‘s superior sequencing service in 1.5 ml tubes offering a broad spectrum of additional services (e.g. Reaction conditions are optimized specifically for your sample and special treatment protocols for difficult sequences) and troubleshooting protocols (e.g. alternative design of sequencing primers, one-drop sequencing in case of low DNA amounts).
+The Premium Run is Microsynth‘s superior sequencing service in 1.5 ml tubes offering a broad spectrum of additional services such as the optimization of reaction conditions and the access to special treatment and troubleshooting protocols (e.g. alternative design of sequencing primers, one-drop sequencing in case of low DNA amounts, additional sample purification).

 Generally speaking, the Premium Run is designed for customers requiring the best possible outcome along with superior service.